 is a very wet flop.

 - Dry flops are uncoordinated and static boards.

 Flopped Sets on Dry Flops

-This is a board in which the turn and river are not likely to change who has the best hand from the flop.
+This is a very static board, meaning the turn and river are not likely to change who has the best hand.

-On a board such as this, their bluffs are very unlikely to ever improve to beat our hand.
-We may even be rooting for our opponent to improve so that they continue to bet money into our trap.
+On dry boards such as this, your opponent’s bluffs are very unlikely to ever improve to beat your hand.
+You may even be rooting for your opponent to improve so that they continue to bet money into your trap.

 Flopped Sets on Wet Flops

 Again, you have second set with 6♥ 6♣ after defending your big blind, only this board is much different.